 Consider what the right size college is for you and as much as possible, only shortlist colleges that meet those metrics.
 If you thrive within a smaller community, you would feel lost and lonely as one among thousands of students milling around campus.
 On the other hand, if you are looking for anonymity, a smaller sized community may feel stifling.

-Trying to narrow down your list of schools may seem overwhelming at first, especially as you are likely to be starting off from a very long list.
+Trying to narrow down your list of schools may seem overwhelming at first.
+Especially as you are likely to be starting off from a very long list.
 But as you keep asking yourself questions about your choices, you will start to make progress.
-The best advice you can get is to start early and take it one step at a time to avoid getting overwhelmed.
+The best advice you can get is to start early.
+Take it one step at a time to avoid getting overwhelmed.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!